antmicro/jetson-nano-baseboard/linux-patches/alliedvision-driver-patching-guide-xavier-nx-jp5.0.2.md

 The following configurations are provided by this patch:

-- **Antmicro**: The default, all 4 ports enabled at 2-lanes, use with any configuration of camera's and cables.
+- **Antmicro JNB**: The default, all 4 ports enabled at 2-lanes, use with any configuration of camera's and cables.
-- **Antmicro 4-Lane**: All 3 ports supporting 4-lanes enabled at full-width, J6 Left camera disabled (see note 2 above)
+- **Antmicro JNB 4-Lane**: All 3 ports supporting 4-lanes enabled at full-width, J6 Left camera disabled (see note 2 above)

 > Note 1.
 Not all cameras need to be present in order for a configuration to work at runtime.
 Unless there are other restrictions or limitations, the '`Antmicro`' configuration provided here should be suitable for *most*